lvandine44/ADS509-FinalProject/README.md

 ## Conclusion

 The results demonstrate that fiction tends to focus more on dialogue and characters, while nonfiction addresses broader societal and philosophical issues.
 The models successfully classified the texts, and sentiment analysis revealed that fiction has a more diverse emotional tone than nonfiction.
+However, the team would like to further train the modeling prior to deployment in order to find a larger margin of successful predictions.